dbunker/SABR/README.md

 Testing
 -------------------------

-Testing is done with test.py
+Testing is done with test.py.
+For more documentation check /doc/LANGUAGE.

 python test.py all-full
 	Runs all tests